 A granitoid meets two criteria: (1) it is a plutonic rock that (2) has between 20 percent and 60 percent quartz.

-- As for the quartz, a rock with only a little quartz is something else, and a rock with more than 60 percent quartz is officially called quartz-rich granitoid (a remarkably simple answer in igneous petrology).
+• As for the quartz, a rock with less quartz than 20 percent is called something else, and a rock with more than 60 percent quartz is called quartz-rich granitoid (a remarkably simple answer in igneous petrology).

-Geologists can assess both of these criteria with a moment's inspection.
+Geologists can assess both of these criteria (plutonic, abundant quartz) with a moment's inspection.

 The Feldspar Continuum

 OK, we have abundant quartz.
-Next comes the feldspar, which is always present in plutonic rocks whenever there's quartz.
-That's because quartz (pure silica) only forms when there's too much silicon oxide to be packed into feldspar.
-Feldspar is the next-highest mineral in silica content, but it also includes aluminum, calcium, sodium and potassium.
-When enough of these other elements run out, quartz starts to form.
+Next, the geologist evaluates the feldspar minerals.
+Feldspar is always present in plutonic rocks whenever there's quartz.
+That's because feldspar always forms before quartz.
+Feldspar is mainly silica (silicon oxide), but it also includes aluminum, calcium, sodium, and potassium.
+Quartz—pure silica—won't start forming until one of those feldspar ingredients runs out.
 There are two types of feldspar: alkali feldspar and plagioclase.

-The balance of the two feldspars is the key to sorting out the granitoids into five named classes.
-The names derive from rocks made of feldspar but without quartz:
+The balance of the two feldspars is the key to sorting out the granitoids into five named classes:

-- Syenite has mostly (at least 65%) alkali feldspar
+• Granitoid with mostly (at least 65%) alkali feldspar is syenogranite

-- Monzonite has a rough balance of both feldspars
+• Granitoid with a rough balance of both feldspars is monzogranite

-- Monzodiorite has mostly (at least 65%) plagioclase
+• Granitoid with mostly (at least 65%) plagioclase is granodiorite

-True granite corresponds to the first three classes, plus at least 20 percent quartz.
-Petrologists call the three alkali feldspar granite, syenogranite and monzogranite, but they also call them all "granite."
+True granite corresponds to the first three classes.
+Petrologists call them by their long names, but they also call them all "granite."

 If you have followed all this, then you will readily understand the QAP diagram that shows it graphically.
 And you can study the gallery of granite pictures and assign at least some of them exact names.